msdeepak052/dummy/Ansible-SSM.md

 # Ansible → AWS Systems Manager (SSM) → EC2

-Yes.
 If the requirement is **10 EC2 instances, deploy Nginx on all of them using Ansible, but absolutely no SSH**, the clean AWS-native approach is:

 **Ansible → AWS Systems Manager (SSM) → EC2**